Huck Geary

 Eugene Francis Joseph "Huck" Geary (January 22, 1917 – January 27, 1981) was a Major League Baseball player.
 A right-handed shortstop who batted from the left side, Geary had a listed weight of 170 lb.

 Geary appeared in 55 games with the Pittsburgh Pirates in 1942 and 1943, compiling a relatively low .160 batting average and .437 OPS during that time.
 He did display a good batting eye, drawing 20 walks and striking out only nine times in 188 at bats.
-Geary caused some consternation for manager Frankie Frisch in 1943 by repeatedly returning home to New York City to visit his wife and children without first receiving permission from the club.
-To cover for Geary in the press, Frisch attributed his absence to a period of convalescence from "stomach and nervous trouble".
+Geary caused some consternation for manager Frankie Frisch by repeatedly returning home to his wife and children without first receiving permission from the club.
+In August 1942, he sent a telegram to the club saying "Cannot play ball in my present condition.
+May retire for remainder of season."
+He told The Buffalo News he "guessed maybe" he had not told the club before leaving but that his doctor told him he was "on the verge of a complete breakdown" and in need of "a long rest."
+Before the 1943 season, he told the Pittsburgh Post-Gazette that he felt "fine" but that his "stomach" would occasionally act up.
+He said that the doctors had a "long name" for his condition but he did not remember what it was.
+To cover for Geary in the press, Frisch attributed his various absences to a period of convalescence from "stomach and nervous trouble".